 Of course the numbers do not tell us the race of innocent people killed.
 And numbers are no solace to the family of any victim of police bullets.

-Though horrible and in hindsight wrong, I think the shooting was justifiable.
-Clearly in hindsight it's not a good shooting.
-And yet when that guy gets out of the pick-up truck and the long hard object goes up and into my face -- and keep in mind I'm watching a youtube video and I *know* it's not going to be a gun -- I still felt my ass pucker.
+Though horrible, and in hindsight wrong, I think the shooting was justifiable.
+Though not exactly a good shooting... but when that guy gets out of the pick-up truck and the long hard object goes up and into my face -- and keep in mind I'm watching a youtube video and I *know* it's not going to be a gun -- I still felt my ass pucker.

 Would a reasonable officer have feared for his or life in that situation?
 Yeah, potentially, probably, I think so.

 It would have been great if the cop had known it was a cane.
 It also would have been great if the guy hadn't gotten out of his truck on the highway and reached for his cane.